Atyab124/Automated-Newsletter/API_SETUP.md

 # API Setup Guide

-This guide explains how to set up API keys for the Newsletter Generator scrapers.
+This guide explains how to set up API keys for the Newsletter Generator scrapers and LLM providers.

 ## News Scraper